dotcms-community/com.dotcms.shopify/README.md

 - [ ] Use Shopify Interceptor to load product information into request attribute automatically
 - [ ] Recommendations

+## Developing
+See [using the dotcli](https://github.com/dotcms-community/com.dotcms.shopify/tree/README-development.md) to learn how you can use the dotcli to live edit the .vtls and .gql queries that power much of this plugin.

 ## Building the plugin

 Build using maven